Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

-- Sharp Blades – Never put your fingers or kitchen tools into the blender container during operation.
+- Sharp Blades – Never put your fingers or kitchen tools into the container during operation.
 The razor-sharp blades can cause serious cuts or even sever fingers.
 Instead, use a spatula or tamper designed for your appliance to mix ingredients or push food down safely.

 -

-- Always Keep the Lid Secure – Don’t remove the blender cover while the motor is running.
+- Always Keep the Lid Secure – Don’t remove the cover while the motor is running.
 This could lead to messy spills or dangerous projectiles if the contents or blades fly out.
 Be sure to switch off the power and wait until the spinning has completely stopped before lifting the lid.

 -

 - Use Proper Setting – Use Proper Settings – Start with lower speeds when blending hard ingredients or large pieces, then gradually increase to higher speeds as needed.
-Using too high a speed initially can cause ingredients to splash or the blender to struggle.
+Using too high a speed initially can cause ingredients to splash or it to struggle.
 Use a low speed to prevent potential burns from splashing with hot liquids.
 Always follow the manufacturer’s recommendations for speed settings based on the ingredients you’re blending.

 -